OpenMDAO/OpenMDAO-Framework/docs/plugins/nastran.rst

 and second, by calling ``NastranParser``.

 What all these classes do will be explained when we discuss how to tell NastranComponent how to process the input and output variables.
+Additional details on all of the inputs to NastranComponent can be found in the source documentation, :ref:`here<openmdao.lib.components.nastran.nastran.py>`.

 .. index:: NastranMaker